AdrianTerciado/demo_auth_react_express/readme.md

 4. Login

 This endpoint must
-- Retrieve user role from the database using provided credentials
+- Retrieve user role from the database using provided credentials (cookie)
-- Set Authorization header
 - Send cookie

+React will send this cookie automatically in the following requests.

 ## React